forcedotcom/ServiceSDK-Android/README.md

-# Snap-Ins SDK for Android
+# Embedded Service SDK for Android

-Welcome to the Snap-ins SDK for Android GitHub repository!
+Welcome to the Embedded Service SDK for Android GitHub repository!

 ## Links